guptaakansha26/AI_Health_Symptom_Checker/README.md

-🩺 AI Health Symptom Checker
+# 🩺 AI Health Symptom Checker using Machine Learning
-Machine Learning–Powered Health Condition Prediction System
+## 📝 Project Overview

-AI Health Symptom Checker is an intelligent healthcare support system that analyzes user-reported symptoms and predicts possible health conditions using machine learning models.
+AI Health Symptom Checker is an open-source, machine-learning–based system that predicts possible health conditions from user-reported symptoms.
-The system delivers quick preliminary insights while encouraging users to consult medical professionals for accurate diagnosis and treatment.

-📌 Table of Contents

-Overview

-Features

-Tech Stack

-Dataset

-Model & Methodology

-Future Enhancements

-Disclaimer

-Contribution

-🔍 Overview
+The project demonstrates an end-to-end ML pipeline, from data preprocessing and model training to evaluation and deployment-ready design.

+### ⚠️ This tool provides preliminary insights only and does not replace professional medical advice.

+## 🎯 Project Objectives

-The AI Health Symptom Checker leverages supervised machine learning to map symptoms to potential health conditions.
+Apply supervised machine learning to a healthcare classification problem
-It combines data science, web development, and visualization to deliver an interactive and scalable healthcare solution.

-🚀 Features
-🔹 Symptom-Based Prediction

-Users input symptoms and receive predictions of possible health conditions.

-🔹 Machine Learning–Driven Accuracy

-Trained on structured medical datasets using proven ML algorithms.

-🔹 Interactive Web Interface

-Clean and user-friendly interface built using Streamlit / Flask.

-🔹 Data Visualization

-Insightful graphs and trends generated using Matplotlib & Seaborn.

-🔹 Scalable Architecture

-Easily extendable with additional datasets, APIs, and advanced models.

-🛠️ Tech Stack
-🔹 Programming Language

-Python 3.x

-🔹 Machine Learning & AI

-Scikit-learn

-TensorFlow / Keras

-🔹 Data Processing

-Pandas

-NumPy

-🔹 Web Framework

-Streamlit / Flask

-🔹 Visualization Tools

-Matplotlib

-Seaborn

-(Optional: Power BI for extended analytics)

-🔹 Data Storage

-CSV / SQL

-📊 Dataset
-🔹 Description

-Structured dataset mapping symptoms → health conditions

-🔹 Preprocessing Steps

-Handling missing values

-Encoding categorical features

-Feature normalization

-📈 Model & Methodology
-🔹 Algorithms Used
+Compare multiple models using standardized evaluation metrics

+Build a clean, extensible, and contributor-friendly ML codebase

+## 🛠️ Models Implemented

-Random Forest
+Random Forest Classifier

-Decision Tree
+Decision Tree Classifier

-Neural Networks

-🔹 Feature Engineering

-Symptom presence

-Symptom severity

-Demographic data (if available)
+Neural Network (MLP / Keras-based)

-🔹 Evaluation Metrics
+## 📊 Evaluation Metrics

 Accuracy